Raygun - Ridicule vs. Respect

 -----------------------

 Abstract: A wave of international and local ridicule was directed towards Australian Olympic breakdancer Rachael "Raygun" Gunn following her performance at the 2024 Paris Olympic.
 Analysis of the social media frenzy and personal nature of the attacks towards Ms. Gunn is presented, alongside instances where the athlete was both officially and otherwise defended.
 Concerning aspects of the attacks include claims of cultural appropriation and intended mockery made against Gunn, and the virulent public shaming by media and individuals on social media platforms such as Reddit, X, Facebook and Instagram, including academics such as Aboriginal Professor Megan Davis.
-The controversy surrounding the performance resulted in unprecedented publicity for the sport of breakdancing, alongside a wider community introduction to terms such a b-boy and b-girl and revelations around both the physical and creative aspects of breakdancing in the 21st century.
+The controversy surrounding the performance resulted in unprecedented publicity for the sport of break dancing, alongside a wider community introduction to terms such a b-boy and b-girl and revelations around both the physical and creative aspects of break dancing in the 21st century.
 Whilst Raygun's performance was novel and generated ridicule, it was also genuine and deserving of respect for the individual involved in representing her country at the Paris Olympics.
 Finally, the Raygun case is a sobering lesson in media manipulation and the power of social media public shaming, whereby grossly false accusations can be posted and subsequent fact checking debunking is ignored.

 -----------------------